Charlotte Housing Market: Trends & Prices (2025)

 Dilworth Housing Market

-That being said, some homes do receive multiple offers and more popular homes sell in around 29 days.
+That being said, some homes do receive multiple offers, and while the typical sale timeline for Dilworth is 56 days, more popular homes sell in about one month.

 SoFi Home Loans